HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Andrew Lakin’s play, SENTINEL, was performed at the corner of King & Frederick Streets. in AJS III, and in his own words, it was its Galactic Premier!

-Mark’s play, TAKE OUR PICTURE, was performed beneath the Clock Tower in Victoria Park for AJS V.
+Mark’s play, TAKE OUR PICTURE, was performed beneath the Clock Tower in Victoria Park for AJS V, and THE ORDER & FILTHY RICH IN AJS VII, SOUL FOOD in AJS VIII and THE ORDER in AJS – The Deca Dance.

 EM LEWIS is a member of Moving Arts Theater Company, the Alliance of LA Playwrights, the International Center for Women Playwrights and the Dramatists Guild.
 Her plays have been read and produced around the country.
 Heads (a hostage drama, set against the war in Iraq) had its world premiere at the Blank Theater in Los Angeles, won Coe College’s New Works for the Stage competition, was featured in the hotINK International Festival of New Plays at NYU, and was a semi-finalist for the O’Neill Playwrights Conference and the Julie Harris Award.
 It was featured in the GPTC Long Play Lab in 2007.
 Infinite Black Suitcase (about grief and survival in rural Oregon; a semi-finalist for the 2006 O’Neill Playwrights Conference) received its world premiere in LA in April 2007, produced by TheSpyAnts.
 Lewis lives in southern California now – but she’s from Oregon.